openstack/glance/doc/source/configuring.rst

 Optional.
 Default: ``True``

-**IMPORTANT NOTE**: The HMAC key which is used for encrypting context data for performance profiling is configued in paste config file of glance-api and glance-registry service separately, by default they place at /etc/glance/api-paste.ini and /etc/glance/registry-paste.ini files, in order to make profiling work as designed operator needs to make those values of HMAC
+**IMPORTANT NOTE**: The HMAC key which is used for encrypting context data for performance profiling is configured in paste config file of glance-api and glance-registry service separately, by default they place at /etc/glance/api-paste.ini and /etc/glance/registry-paste.ini files, in order to make profiling work as designed operator needs to make those values of HMAC